GLBRC/sppIDer/sppIDerManual.md

 All files must be kept together in the same directory to be usable.

 ## sppIDer.py
-Fastq files to test can be found in [exampleFastqs](examples/exampleFastqs.tar.gz)
+Info on where example short read data can be found can be found in [example_information.md](examples/example\_information.md).

 ### Pure strain isolated from North Carolina
 ```
 docker run \